Pierre-Emerick Aubameyang is on a mission to win his first European honour – UEFA.com sings the praises of the Arsenal forward.

 • Win a league title; at the moment, his only honours have been domestic cups in France (2013) and Germany (2017).

-• Become Gabon's most capped international – goalkeeper Didier Ovono is out in front on 101 appearances, and at 34 a good way off retiring.
-However, Aubameyang can become the most capped player in his family; he long since left Catilina (9) and Willy (15) behind, his father's mark of 80 caps the next target.
+• Become Gabon's most capped international – goalkeeper Didier Ovono is their sole centurion, but at 36 is coming towards the end of his career.
+More likely is Aubameyang becoming the most capped player in his family; his father's mark of 80 is the next target.

-• Help Gabon win their first Africa Cup of Nations, or make their first FIFA World Cup.
+• Help Gabon win their first Africa Cup of Nations, or reach their first FIFA World Cup.